zavolanlab/mirflowz/README.md

 into a single table.
 Note that an alignment is only counted towards a given miRNA (or isomiR) species if one of its alignments fully falls within the (previously extended) locus annotated for that miRNA.
-Specifically, reads contribute with `1/n` for each miRNA for which that is the case, where `n` is the total number of genomic loci the read aligns to.
+Specifically, reads contribute with `1/N` for each miRNA for which that is the case, where `N` is the total number of genomic loci the read aligns to.
 Under this criterion, the precursor counts contain reads that intersect with its mature arm(s), its hairpin sequence and/or the whole precursor itself.